Anthropology Blogs 2016

 Gina Athena Ulysse on the Huffington Post

-Gina Athena Ulysse is an associate professor of anthropology at Wesleyan University in Middletown, CT.
-Born in Haiti, she has lived in the United States for the last thirty years.
-She is also a poet, performance artist and multi-media artist.
-She is the author of Why Haiti Needs New Narratives: A Post-Quake Chronicle.
+Gina Athena Ulysse is an anthropologist, a poet, performance artist and multi-media artist.
+She is a professor of anthropology at Wesleyan University in Middletown, CT.
+Born in Haiti, she has lived in the northeast of United States since her family migrated eons ago.

 The Global Social Media Impact Study Blog